To Have and Have Not (film): Filming

 Production began on February 29, 1944, with only 36 pages of the screenplay written, due to changes required by the Production Code office.
 Faulkner had very little time in between the rebuilding of sets to continue the screenplay, therefore, each scene was written three days before it was filmed.
 The final cast reading was done on March 6, 1944, with final script changes finished by April 22.
 Line by line, Hawks and Bogart changed the script to create a more sexual and comedic film.
-For example, the line "It's even better when you help", was not originally in the script and was added during filming.
+For example, the line "It's even better when you help" was not originally in the script and was added during filming.
 After 62 days, filming was completed May 10, 1944.
-Bogart and Hawks served as their own technical advisers, because of their experience with fishing and sailing.
+Bogart and Hawks served as their own technical advisers because of their experience with fishing and sailing.

 After filming began, a romance developed between Bogart and Bacall, despite Hawks's disapproval.
-Bogart was married and 45 years old, he was more than twice Bacall's age.
+Bogart was married and 45 years old, more than twice Bacall's age.
 They kept their relationship a secret from Hawks.
 This romance eventually led to Bogart divorcing Mayo Methot, his third wife.
 He and Bacall married a year after To Have and Have Not and remained married until Bogart's death in 1957.
 Hawks expanded Bacall's part to take advantage of the Bogart-Bacall chemistry.
 According to the documentary, "A Love Story: The Story of To Have and Have Not", included on the 2003 DVD release, Hawks recognized the star-making potential of the film for Bacall.
 He emphasized her role and downplayed Dolores Moran's role, the film's other female lead.
 (Hawks and Moran had their own affair during production).
 Two weeks before the end of production, Bacall was called to Hawks's home.
-Hawks told her Bogart did not love her and she was in danger of losing career opportunities.
+Hawks told her Bogart did not love her, and she was in danger of losing career opportunities.
 After he threatened to send her to B-list Monogram Pictures, Bacall was very upset.
-She told Bogart and he became upset with Hawks.
+She told Bogart, and he became upset with Hawks.
 This caused an argument between Hawks and Bogart, stunting production for two weeks.
 Bogart recognized his power and used negotiation to his advantage.
 After negotiating with Warner, Bogart received an extra $33,000 salary, as long as Bogart promised to no longer stall production.